ansible/schemas/CONTRIBUTING.md

 # Developing Schemas

-You are welcome to contribute to the schemas for Ansible, Zuul and Molecule!
+You are welcome to contribute to the schemas for Ansible and Molecule!

 ## Setting up the project for development